 “We urgently needed a solution for the high cost of managing our surgical instruments and operation workflow,” said Jorge Mario Lopez Arango, DOIHI’s general manager.
 “HTK and Xerafy have delivered that to us.
 With this application, HRAEI becomes the first hospital in Mexico and Latin America to use RFID technology in surgical kits.”

 “HRAEI has embraced RFID across its operations to improve efficiency and reduce costs,” said Gabriel Haddad, HTK’s CEO.
-“Xerafy’s autoclavable tags are a perfect fit for the surgical instrument tracking application, which will not only improve productivity, but also enhance patient safety.”
+“Xerafy’s autoclavable tags are a perfect fit for the surgical instrument tracking application, which will not only improve productivity but also enhance patient safety.”

-Manual processes used to account for surgical instruments sometimes result in miscounts or missing items.
-An automated surgical tool tracking solution will help eliminate the time staff spends manually counting instruments prior to surgeries, after procedures, and for maintenance tracking.
+Manual processes used to account for surgical instruments and devices sometimes result in miscounts or missing items.
+An automated surgical instrument tracking solution will help eliminate the time staff spends manually counting instruments prior to surgeries, after procedures, and for maintenance tracking.
 The hospital staff uses handheld RFID readers to scan the tags and communicate the data to Android tablets running the HTK application.
 The tags are read during sterilization, during the building of surgical kits, and prior to each procedure.
 In the event of an error, the tablet displays an alert to the hospital’s staff.
 Previously the staff has to unwrap the tools to visually count and inspect them prior to surgery.
 Now the data can be readily collected via RFID in seconds, and the instruments can remain in their sterilized packaging.

 Xerafy’s tags were selected for this application because of its expertise and experience in RFID for surgical instruments tracking for Healthcare.
 Xerafy’s autoclavable tags are the world’s smallest RFID tag with the ability to withstand the harsh environment of the autoclaves used to sterilize the instruments.
 Xerafy also provided expertise in providing the adhesive and lining for the tags.
 Prior to the pilot, HTK and DOIHI autoclaved the tags 1,000 times to ensure their performance.
-Once the deployment is completed, Xerafy’s tags will be attached to 97 percent of the surgical tools in use at the hospital.
+Once the deployment is completed, Xerafy’s tags will be attached to 97 percent of the surgical instruments and devices in use at the hospital.